 Depending on the role within the organization, certain functions or content can be hidden or made read-only for certain groups of users through centralized access management and workflow systems.

 The authoring application is fully customizable through a GUI plugin architecture based on the Apache Wicket web application framework.

 Features include a templating engine which is easily configurable through the authoring appliciation's user interface, and a tag library and expression language to accommodate the development of a JSP or Freemarker-based view layer.
-Hippo's delivery tier also has built-in caching and page diagnostics to ensure great performance.
+Hippo CMS's delivery tier also has built-in caching and page diagnostics to ensure great performance.

 The ability of a system to work together with other systems.

 The ability to extend a system and the level of effort required to implement the extension.

 The ability of a system to handle a growing amount of work in a capable manner or its ability to be enlarged to accommodate that growth.